YadneshNikam/EXP6_Loops_in_c_plus_plus/README.md

 7. End the loop when `i` becomes greater than `a`.
 8. End

-# Printing SIT five times:
+# 2.Printing SIT five times:

 1. Start
 2. Initialize string variable a with "SIT".